rajatsawanni/rajatsawanni.github.io/_projects/2_project.md

 - Sawanni, R., and Gulder, O. L. (2024).
 A tractable methodology for assessing the pressure scaling of sooting processes in a counterflow diffusion flame from 1 to 6 bar.
 Proceedings of the Combustion Institute, 40(1-4), 105745.
 - Sawanni, R., and Gulder, O. L. (2026).
 Influence of pressure on the structure and chemistry of soot formation counterflow diffusion flame.
 Combustion and Flame.
 286, 114873.
 - Sawanni, R., and Gulder, O. L. Effects of pressure on the chemical sooting structure of equi-diffusive counterflow diffusion flame.
-Proceedings of the Combustion Institute. (acceptedZ
+Proceedings of the Combustion Institute. (accepted)

-{% bibliography --cited %}